 The Nature Conservancy of Canada (NCC) has the opportunity to purchase 32 hectares (80 acres) of forests, fields, wetlands and headwater streams surrounding the core of the Minesing Wetlands.
 Once protected, this area will act as a protective buffer to the main wetlands — ensuring the wildlife has the room they need to thrive, and assisting in controlling floods and providing clean water for nearby communities.
 This project also presents a future opportunity to restore former farm fields to forest or native meadow, increasing wildlife, especially pollinator, habitat.

-NCC is working to raise the remaining $200,000 by June in order to secure and steward this important natural space and protect it from encroaching residential or agricultural development.
+NCC is working to raise the remaining $200,000 in order to secure and steward this important natural space and protect it from encroaching residential or agricultural development.
 Please consider donating to protect this important area today.
 We are looking for committed supporters to pledge funds over three years to help purchase the property and to fund vital, on-going stewardship work needed to care for this property for the long-term.

 Location: Springwater, 10 minutes west of Barrie, Ontario